When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 If you have astronomy binoculars, you may be wondering what you can see with them.
-The following lists celestial objects you can see in the night sky with binoculars.
-It includes both northern and southern sky objects that you can target.
+The following lists celestial objects to target with binoculars.
+It includes both northern and southern sky objects that you can try to view.

 12x40 Binoculars for astronomy, view of moon,